Deepanshu-Bhagat/bankist-app/README.md

 You can request Loan.
 You can close your account.

-This project is assignment by Jonas Schmedtman in "Javascript course".
+This was assignment by Jonas Schmedtman in "Javascript course".